 Commonwealth electoral divisions (CEDs) have been classified according to the 2016 AEC demographic classification system.

-This is broadly comparable to the 2011 ASGS Remoteness Structure.
+This is broadly comparable to the ASGS Remoteness Structure.

-Boundary changes to the 2016 AEC demographic classification system may affect data from previous yearbook publications.
+Boundary changes to the 2016 AEC demographic classification system may limit comparability of data from yearbook publications prior to 2017.

 Informal votes as a proportion of total votes at each election.